*This article was last updated on May 2020.

 Source: Agency for Healthcare Research and Quality

-Preventive care as a solution
+Preventive care is the solution

-Preventive care helps detect serious diseases before they become difficult to manage and prevents higher costs associated with chronic diseases.
+Preventive care helps detect serious chronic diseases before they become difficult to manage and prevents higher costs associated with serious chronic diseases.
 As a result, men are more healthy and productive in the workplace.
 So, why do they seem to avoid getting the care they need?

 Consider a few scenarios outlining the common barriers to preventive care men face.
 Do these sound like any of your employees?